yuvalmGS/gigaspaces-wiki-jekyll/sbp/calculation-offload---gigaspaces-excel-integration.markdown

 After you've loaded your data to the space, you need to implement the algorithm which performs the calculation in the space, thus removing the load from Excel.

-To do this, you need to write a set of [Processing Units|XAP66:Processing Unit] into the space, which perform the calculation.
+To do this, you need to write a set of depanlinkProcessing Unitstengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP66/Processing+Unitbelakanglink into the space, which perform the calculation.

 ## 3 -- Implementing Start Trigger and Passing Parameters